JuanCabelloVargas/JuanCabelloVargas.github.io/README.md

 # Web Technologies - Lab #

-This repository contains te project for **laboratory 1** of the Web Tech course.
+This repository contains the project for **laboratory 1** of the Web Tech course.
 The page is a simple __About Me__ that was made using HTML and Bootsrap.

 ## Description